Kitchen Serf

 Freeze condensed milk for up to three months in a freezer-safe container.

-Can You Freeze Sweetened Condensed Milk?
+Can I Freeze Sweetened, Condensed Milk?

 More Baking Basics

-How to Zest Lemon
+How to Zest a Lime the Right Way

-About Jennifer
+About Jennifer Osborn

 Leave a Reply Cancel reply